Pedro4064/MacProgressBar/README.md

 #  MacProgressBar
-•MacProgrssBar is a python module that allows the user to easily create a progress bar on the terminal.<br/>
+•MacProgressBar is a python module that allows the user to easily create a progress bar on the terminal.<br/>
 •Used to keep track of the progress of a python script.

 ## Different styles